ScorpionResponse/pelican_blog/content/posts/2017-01-31-trump_feeling.md

 evil and vile beyond what we have protections for.
 If we come through this with the country still in tact, we'll be able to protect against it happening again.
 At the very least, we'll all be together to try to withstand it and help one another through.
-Maybe your children will get a chance to be as ignorant of the Trump Feeling as white people were 4 months ago.
+Maybe your children or your children's children will get a chance to be as ignorant of the Trump Feeling as white people were 4 months ago.